What is a fracture?

 What are the causes of a fracture?

-Fractures occur when there is a force applied to a bone that is stronger than the bone itself.
+Fractures occur when a force that is stronger than the bone itself is applied to a bone.
 Fractures can occur from falls, trauma, and a direct blow to a bone.
-Repetitive forces caused by running can cause a fracture as well.
-Often these running fractures are termed stress fractures; these are small cracks in the bone.
-Osteoporosis may also cause a fracture within the older population.
+Repetitive forces caused by running can cause a fracture, as well.
+These running fractures are often called stress fractures; these are small cracks in the bone.
+Osteoporosis may also cause a fracture in older people.

 How is a fracture diagnosed?